 If you have been stung by a bee or wasp and are experiencing any of the above mentioned signs of allergic reaction, proceed to the hospital for immediate inspection.

 Differences Between Bees and Wasps

 Bees, including honey bees and bumble bees, feature hairy bodies and play a vital role in pollination.
 They are generally non-aggressive, though will attack if provoked or threatened.

 Wasps are more aggressive than bees and often attack whenever someone invades their space.
 Yellow jackets, paper wasps and hornets are all wasp subspecies.
-Yellow jackets are particularly aggressive and common throughout the Southeast.
-They typically build their nests on the ground and can easily be spurred to attack if stepped on or disturbed in anyway.
+Yellow jackets are particularly aggressive.
+Typically building their nests in the ground, they can easily be spurred to attack if stepped on or disturbed in anyway.

 Honey bees can sting only once as they have a barb that detaches during the process, causing them to die shortly afterward.
 However, yellow jackets and paper wasps can sting targets repeatedly.
 Whether in the presence of bees or wasps, it is important to remain calm and vacate the area slowly to help ensure you are not perceived as a threat.

 - Cover up with pants and long-sleeved shirts when gardening or working outdoors.

 - Take caution when eating or drinking anything sweet.
 Cover up desserts and sodas.

 - Don’t wear sweet smelling perfumes, hairsprays and deodorants when heading outdoors.